dogada/metajs/README.md

 ### Logos-oriented programming language

 MetaJS is yet another attempt to create better programming language for modern world.
-More about MetaJS background, why it was choosen Lisp-syntax and why it's compiled to Javascript, you can find on [coect.net/metajs/](http://www.coect.net/metajs/).
+More about MetaJS background, why it was chosen Lisp-syntax and why it's compiled to Javascript, you can find on [coect.net/metajs/](http://www.coect.net/metajs/).
 Project Coect aims to replace outdated Email and XMPP with modern [universal communication